 HIPAA is a legal act that establishes the rules for patient information protection.
 It makes it possible for healthcare patients to control their sensitive information and rely on organizations, which are required to implement standardized patient privacy and security structures.
 But, even though it has been around for quite a while, its rules, requirements, and security standards aren’t something many people are familiar with.
-Continue reading this page and get all of the information on HIPPA compliance rules, violation penalties, and other important details in the HIPAA checklist.
+Continue reading this page and get all of the information on HIPAA compliance rules, violation penalties, and other important details in the HIPAA checklist.

 The HIPAA Privacy and HIPAA Security Rules

-The Health Insurance Probability and Accountability Act was drafted first and foremost to modernize the way personally identifiable healthcare information should be electronically transmitted, maintained, and secured.
+The Health Insurance Portability and Accountability Act was drafted first and foremost to modernize the way personally identifiable healthcare information should be electronically transmitted, maintained, and secured.
 It was passed in 1996 and has since been a critical standard of every healthcare compliance audit checklist.
 As a technology-neutral law, HIPAA has aged well during its existence and has remained unaltered despite the rapid advancements brought by the Internet in the past two decades.
 In its core, HIPAA is a legal act comprised out of rules, which set the primary compliance requirements.
 The two most important rules included in this act are the HIPAA Security Rule and Privacy Rule.

 What is the HIPAA Security Rule?